Research capacity development

 SLU participates in several capacity development projects aiming to enhance the human, scientific, technological, institutional and resource capabilities of our partners in different parts of the world.
 Such projects are financed by several funding organisations including the Swedish International Development Cooperation Agency (Sida), the European Union (EU), the Swedish Research Council Formas, the Swedish Research Council (Vetenskapsrådet), the Consultative Group for International Agricultural Research (CGIAR) institutes, and others.

-Sida is the predominant source of funding of capacity development projects and SLU participation is mainly through cooperation projects within bilateral programmes with partners in Sub-Saharan Africa, Latin America and South East Asia.
-Read more about capacity development and Sida’s bilateral programmes in the SLU Global Annual Report 2015
+Sida is the predominant source of funding of capacity development projects and SLU's participation is mainly through cooperation projects within bilateral programmes with partners in Sub-Saharan Africa, Latin America and South East Asia.

-Sida currently has bilateral cooperation programmes in Bolivia, Ethiopia, Mozambique, Rwanda, Tanzania and Uganda.
+Sida currently has bilateral cooperation programmes in Bolivia, Cambodia, Ethiopia, Mozambique, Rwanda and Tanzania.
 SLU is involved in several projects in each of these countries, dealing with individual as well as institutional capacity development projects.

 Read more about SLU’s involvement and activities in projects in the following countries: